Yakabuff/discord-dl/README.md

 # discord-dl

-discord-dl is a CLI tool and Bot that can be used to archive discord channels in realtime.
+discord-dl is a CLI tool and Discord Bot that can be used to archive discord channels in realtime.

-I think it's safe to say that forums, the medium that has held the internet together for decades and has acted as its primary knowledge center, are dead.
-Communities are moving en-masse to walled off platforms like discord that cannot be indexed by search engines and are completely inaccesible by those who are not users of these platforms.
+It's safe to say that forums, the medium that has acted as the internet's primary knowledge center, are dead.
+Communities are moving en-masse to walled off platforms like Discord that cannot be indexed by search engines and are completely inaccesible by those who are not registered users.
 As a result, it is imperative to have a way of preserving these communities so its content can be openly accessible.

 ## Installation
 ```git clone https://github.com/Yakabuff/discord-dl.git```